-Stock appreciation rights are awards that grant the participant the right to receive an amount, payable in cash or stock (or a combination of cash and stock) as specified at the time of grant, equal to (1) the number of shares exercised, times (2) the amount by which our then current stock price exceeds the exercise price.
+Stock appreciation rights are awards that grant the participant the right to receive an amount, payable in cash or stock as specified at the time of grant, equal to (1) the number of shares exercised, times (2) the amount by which our then current stock price exceeds the exercise price.
 The exercise price will be set on the date of grant, but can vary in accordance with a predetermined formula.
 An individual will be able to profit from a stock appreciation right only if the fair market value of our stock increases above the exercise price.